aemiralfath/IH-Userland-Onboard/README.md

 COMMENT ON COLUMN "auth"."updated_at" IS 'full RFC3339 format';

+COMMENT ON COLUMN "auth"."deleted_at" IS 'full RFC3339 format';

+COMMENT ON COLUMN "password"."password" IS 'bcrypt';

+COMMENT ON COLUMN "password"."created_at" IS 'full RFC3339 format';

 COMMENT ON COLUMN "users"."updated_at" IS 'full RFC3339 format';

 COMMENT ON COLUMN "tfa"."secret" IS 'secret code tfa';